Ellezique/Ellezique/README.md

 ![Banner](docs/banner.png)

-I am a current student at Coder Academy undertaking a full-stack web-development bootcamp, seeking to gain industry experience following course completion in August 2021.
+I completed a full-stack web-development bootcamp in 2021 and am seeking to gain industry experience as an emerging developer.

 I am a creative personality with a passion for the arts, learning and research.
-I love coffee, reading, playing games and watching film, series etc.

-I currently yield the powers of: HTML, CSS, Git, Ruby, Rails, JavaScript, APIs and React.
+I have worked with HTML, CSS, Git, Ruby, Rails, JavaScript, APIs and React.
 <br></br>
 <p align="center">
     <img src="docs/git.png" alt="GIT">